dromotherm/documentation/pages/themis/FluidTemp/Note_ADAM_4015_PT100_HIOKI_TC.md

 ![Adam4015_Moxa](configure_ADAM4015_w_moxa.png)

-connect all the wires on the green terminal block, plug the block in the module, with the switch in INIT mode and power on !
+connect all the wires on the green terminal block, plug the block in the module, with the switch in INIT mode and power on with a 12v AC-DC alimentation !

 Init mode on an older model, without switch